Syllabus - Computer Sciences 307 -Foundations of Computer Science

 Teaching Staff:

 Course Objectives: This is a second course in computer programming.
-The purposes of the course are to learn fundamental computer science concepts including data types, data structures (lists, stacks, queues, and trees), and algorithms; recursion; data abstraction and encapsulation; correctness: specification and testing.
+The purposes of the course are to learn fundamental computer science concepts including data types, data structures (lists, stacks, queues, and trees), and algorithms; recursion; data abstraction and encapsulation; specification and testing.
 Object oriented design and implementation.
 Introduction to reasoning about programs correctness and efficiency.
 The course is taught using Java.

 Formal Course Prerequisites: